chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 - Chef InSpec
 - Chef Habitat
 - chef and knife command line tools
-- Testing tools such as Test Kitchen, ChefSpec, and Cookstyle
+- Testing tools such as Test Kitchen and Cookstyle
 - Everything else needed to author cookbooks and upload them to the Chef Infra Server

 ## Supported Platforms